 Research Design Paper: Over the course of the semester you will design an experiment that applies a psychological theory to studying a political phenomenon, this can be an attitude, a behavior, or an aspect of public opinion.
 You will work on this project over the course of the semester in stages.
 On Moodle, there are more details about the paper.
 Writing a paper in stages may be a little different for some of you, but this method allows you to receive continuous feedback all semester long on your work, and it allows you to delve more deeply into your topic.
 You will receive feedback on the study proposal, literature review, and theoretical frameworks within 1 week of their due date, and be provided with feedback for how to strengthen your writing and arguments for the final draft.
 Please note that this paper involves ONLY a research design.
 Due to limitations, we will not be able to carry out the experiments this semester.
-However, designing an experiment is much more difficult than actually conducting an experiment.
+However, designing an experiment is much more difficult than actually conducting an experiment is much more difficult than actually conducting an experiment.
+If you miss a deadline for any stage of the project development you will not be able to turn in the final paper, and you will receive a 0 for the whole project.

-Study Proposal: Turn in a 1-2 page proposal.
+Study Proposal: Turn in a 1 paragraph proposal and meet with the professor to discuss your topic.
 Identify what aspect of political psychology you want to study, why this is an interesting topic to study, and start to develop some hypotheses about what you expect to find.

 Alternatively, you are welcome to ask other questions about political attitudes, voting behaviors, etc. Remember with your idea to think about what aspect of politics you want to explain with political psychology.
 This is worth 5% of the total paper grade and graded on a pass or fail basis.
 Keep in mind that while we will not conduct these studies this semester the projects should still be doable, and you may wish to carry out this research in your future studies.
-Your paper topic must be approved by January 30, 2018.
+Also, note that all students must turn in a 1-paragraph description of your project and schedule a meeting with Dr. Bauer to have your final topic approved.
+Your paper topic must be approved by January 30, 2020 through an in-person meeting with Dr. Bauer.

 Draft Literature Review: Part of the final research paper will include a review of literature previous conducted on your topic.
-This literature review should identify what the conventional wisdom is the research is on your topic, whether there are any disagreements among scholars, and how your paper will contribute to this research.
+This literature review should identify what the conventional wisdom is on your topic, whether there are any disagreements among scholars, and how your paper will contribute to this research.
 This first draft of the literature review does not have to mention every single study every conducted on a topic, but should identify the most important.
 Be sure that you do not simply summarize existing work, but analyze its strengths and weaknesses.
 If you are unsure about where/how to look for research then make an appointment with me or come to my office hours and I can provide some assistance.
 These initial drafts should be 2-3 pages in length.
 This is worth 5% of the total paper grade and graded on a pass or fail basis.
-Your first draft must be turned in by February 16, 2018.
+Your first draft must be turned in by March 3, 2020 by 3 p.m.